Dr. Franziska Exeler

 Please email me for my office hours.

 Franziska Exeler is Lecturer (equivalent to Assistant Professor) of History at Freie Universität Berlin.
-She is also a Research Fellow at the Centre for History and Economics and Junior Research Fellow at Magdalene College, University of Cambridge.
-Her research interests include twentieth-century East European, Russian and German history; war and society; (international) legal history and war crimes trials; myth, memory and trauma; and migration, borders and borderland studies.
+She is also a Research Fellow at the Centre for History and Economics at Magdalene College, University of Cambridge.
+Her research interests include twentieth-century East European, Russian and German history; war and society; (international) legal history and war crimes trials; myth, memory and trauma; and empire, migration, and border regimes.

-Related research projects analyze how the Soviet prosecution of treason and war crimes fit into the global moment of post-Second World War justice.
-Tracing the Russian-Austrian-Prussian/German border, a new book project explores concepts, perceptions and experiences of borders and borderlands across Eastern Europe.
+Related research analyzes how the Soviet prosecution of treason and war crimes fit into the global moment of post-Second World War justice.
+Ongoing, collaborative research explores comparative and transnational approaches to the Second World and its legacies in Europe and Asia.
+Tracing the Russian-Austrian-Prussian/German border from 1815 to 1921, a new book project examines concepts, perceptions and experiences of border regimes across Eastern Europe.

 Franziska Exeler's research has been supported by the Princeton Institute for International and Regional Studies, the Social Science Research Council (International Dissertation Research Fellowship, with funds from the Andrew W. Mellon Foundation), the European University Institute (Max Weber Postdoctoral Fellowship) and the Higher School of Economics in Moscow (Postdoctoral Fellowship at the International Center for the History and Sociology of World War II and Its Consequences).
-More recently, she was a visiting fellow at the Center for History and Economics at Harvard University, and DAAD Visiting Assistant Professor at the Higher School of Economics in St. Petersburg, Russia.
+She was also a visiting fellow at the Center for History and Economics at Harvard University and DAAD Visiting Assistant Professor at the Higher School of Economics in St. Petersburg, Russia.